 Select Page

-Realtor.ca to become for-profit — CREA members vote to make platform taxable, wholly owned
+Realtor.ca to become for-profit — CREA members vote 77% in favour of making platform taxable, wholly owned

 Today, the Canadian Real Estate Association (CREA) held a special general meeting (SGM) in Ottawa where members voted in favour of transitioning Realtor.ca into a wholly-owned taxable subsidiary of CREA.